This post contains affiliate links.

 Case Study: The Power of Prayer

-A study published in the Journal of Religious Health found that individuals who engaged in regular prayer experienced lower stress and anxiety levels.
-Participants reported feeling more connected to a higher power and experiencing greater inner peace.
-This study highlights the profound impact that prayer can have on mental health and emotional well-being.
+A study in the Journal of Religious Health showed that regular prayer lowers stress and anxiety.
+People felt more connected to a higher power and found inner peace.
+This study shows how prayer can positively affect mental health.

-For more information on the benefits of prayer, visit Mayo Clinic’s article on spirituality and stress relief.
+Learn more about prayer’s benefits at Mayo Clinic’s article on spirituality and stress relief.

 The Role of Self-Reflection